 The court rejected the contention that the requirement that the hazard be within the control of the insured applied also to provision (1)(a) and (1)(b), which could not be established in this case since the circumstances of the loss involving the boat were not precisely known.
 The court upheld the trial court’s finding that the inaccurate information did affect the scope of the risk assumed by the insurer such that the information constituted material non-disclosures.

 The takeaway is that policyholders should exercise caution when completing an application for maritime insurance coverage.
-If an insurance carrier denies your claim based on an alleged misrepresentation or omission in the application, you should seek legal advice because this can be a complicated issue.
-Our law firm has successfully represented clients in obtaining benefits after denials based on answers provided in their application.
+If an insurance carrier denies your claim based on an alleged misrepresentation or omission in the application, you should seek legal advice from an experienced insurance claims lawyer because this can be a complicated issue.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].